How do I pick the right size using your new split sizing?

-Moving forward, our patterns will include two different size ranges.
-This means that you can choose a pattern in sizes 0-16 (XS-L) or 18-26 (XL-XXXL) and print only that size range.
+Our patterns now include two different size ranges: misses and curvy.
+This means that you can choose a pattern in misses sizes 0-16 (XS-L) or curvy sizes 18-26 (XL-XXXL) and print only that size range.

 Sizes 0-16 are drafted for a C cup and sizes 18-26 are drafted for a DD cup.